AlmogChn/Tsunami/README.md

 4. 3.127.66.246 - aws ec2 with2 containers are already installed (from docker-compose.yml)

-* You can easily add or remove servers for scanning (Jenkinsfile, "list)
+* You can easily add or remove servers for scanning (Jenkinsfile, list)
      ```
         stage('Create List') {
             steps {